coral-xyz/anchor-book/src/chapter_2/installation.md

 cargo install --git https://github.com/project-serum/anchor avm --locked --force
 ```

-Install the latest version of the CLI using `avm`.
-You can also use the command to upgrade to the latest release in the future.
+Install the latest version of the CLI using `avm`, and then set it to be the version to use.

 ```
+avm install latest
 avm use latest
 ```